Keith Hill: Rochdale return holds no fear for new manager

 Keith Hill is confident he can repeat the success of his first spell as Rochdale manager after returning to the club as successor to John Coleman.

-Hill left Rochdale in June 2011 to take charge at Barnsley, having equalled Dale's best ever league finish.
+having equalled Dale's best ever league finish.

 And he takes heart from others enjoying successful second stints at clubs.

 "Look at Micky Adams at Port Vale, Ronnie Moore at Tranmere and Eddie Howe at Bournemouth - for every negative, there's a positive," he said.

 with the Tykes struggling near the foot of the Championship table.

 less than 24 hours after Coleman was dismissed.